 Directions: In this section, there is a passage with seven sentences attached to it.
 Read the passage carefully.
-Fill each blank with the most appropriate sentence from seven choices marked A), B), C), D), E), F) and G).
+Fill in each blank with the most appropriate sentence from the seven choices marked A)-G).
 There are two extra sentences which you do not need to use.